 - Use a waterproof pouch to protect your phone and camera.

-Full moon walks at Iguazu
+Full Moon Walks at Iguazu

-Special events and festivals
+Special Events and Festivals

-Visa and entry requirements
+Visa and Entry Requirements

-Before you go, check the entry rules for both Argentina and Brazil.
-As of April 2025, Brazil requires a visa for citizens of the United States, Canada, and Australia.
-You should apply for this e-visa online before your trip.
-Argentina does not currently require a visa for these nationalities, but rules can change.
-Since most people visit both sides of the falls, you will need to cross an international border.
-Always carry your physical passport with you when moving between the two parks.
+Check the entry rules for both Argentina and Brazil before you go.
+Brazil requires a visa for citizens of the United States, Canada, and Australia.
+Apply for the e-visa online before your trip — don’t leave it until you arrive.
+Argentina doesn’t currently require a visa for these nationalities, but rules can change.

 Most people need two days to see everything properly.
 Use one day for the Argentina side and another for the Brazil side.